epfl-ada/ada-2023-project-crunchychicken/README.md

 # TODO:
 - look how to use Jekyll unless other propositions
-- clear work place and tasks repartition
+- clear work plan and tasks repartition

 # P3: Final project and the datastory